Random-field random surfaces: Introduction

 \subsubsection{Height fluctuations}

-To highlight the main ideas of the argument of the proof of Theorem~\ref{prop3.1009100bis}, we only describe the strategy for the upper bounds in the case of the ground state, when the field strength $\lambda$ is set to $1$, instead of the thermal expectation of the field under the Gibbs measure $\mu_{\Lambda_L}^\eta$.
+To highlight the main ideas of the argument of the proof of Theorem~\ref{prop3.1009100bis}, we describe the strategy for the upper bounds in the case of the ground state, instead of the thermal expectation of the field under the Gibbs measure $\mu_{\Lambda_L}^\eta$.
+Additionally, for notational simplicity, we set the field strength $\lambda$ to $1$ and consider the variance of the height at the origin.
 To be more precise, the ground state is defined as the minimizer of the energy